unitedstates/congress-legislators/README.md

 And about committees:

 * committees-current.yaml: Current committees of the Congress, with subcommittees.
+* committee-membership-current.yaml: Current committee/subcommittee assignments as of the date of last update.
 * committees-historical.yaml: Historical committees of the Congress, with subcommittees, from the 93rd Congress (1973) and on.

+The files are in YAML (http://www.yaml.org/) format.
+YAML is a serialization format similar in structure to JSON but typically written with one field per line.
+Like JSON, it allows for nested structure.
+Each level of nesting is indicated by indentation or a dash.

 This database has been collected from a variety of sources: